-Public contact on the PPSP consisted of:
+Public contact on this item consisted of:

-- 1. Posting the Planning Commission agenda on the City's official-notice bulletin board outside City Hall and by making the agenda and report available at the Sunnyvale Public Library and on the City's website; - 2.
-Publication in the Sun newspaper, at least 10 days prior to the hearing;

-- 3. Mailed notices to property owner's, at least 10 days prior to the hearing; - 4.
+- Posting the Council agenda on the City's official-notice bulletin board outside City Hall, at the Sunnyvale Senior Center, Community Center and Department of Public Safety; and by making the agenda and report available at the Sunnyvale Public Library, the Office of the City Clerk and on the City's website; - 2.
+Publication in the Sun newspaper, at least 10 days prior to the hearing; - 3.
+Mailed notices to property owner's, at least 10 days prior to the hearing; - 4.
 E-mail notification of the hearing dates sent to all interested parties and Sunnyvale neighborhood associations: - 5.
 Three community workshops held in October 2013, December 2014 and January 2015; and - 6.
 Two stakeholder workshops held in January and February 2015.